 I Timothy 1:5 (NKJV) Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith.

-However, we as people cannot always trust our internal navigation system to guide us correctly; this is the case particularly with unbelievers, who don’t have the Holy Spirit to reveal the truth and offer guidance for wise decisions.
+However, people cannot always trust their internal navigation system to guide them correctly; this is the case particularly with believers and unbelievers alike, who don’t allow the Holy Spirit to reveal the truth and offer guidance for wise decisions.

-And while believers do have God’s indwelling Spirit, they should also be careful and especially not to harbor sin in their lives, as this can interfere with the way their morality sensor functions.
+And while believers do have God’s indwelling Spirit, they should be careful not to harbor sin in their lives, as this can interfere with the way their conscience functions.

-A trustworthy conscience is programmed with scriptural teaching.
-Believers build a stable and sensitive spiritual navigational system by applying God’s truth to their lives.
+A trustworthy conscience is programmed with spiritual guidance.
+Believers can build a stable and sensitive spiritual navigational system by applying God’s truth to their lives.

 They are committed to thinking and acting in ways that honor and please the Lord.
 Then, when sinful thoughts or choices come across that navigational system, it will deliver a re-routing message.
 Have you ever experienced a re-routing message?

 The distinction between Conscience vs. Conscious is important.

 Our conscience is the part of our personality that helps you determine between right and wrong.
 It is what makes you feel downtrodden when you do something bad and joyous when you do something kind.

 In Freudian theory, the conscience is part of the superego that contains information about what is viewed as bad or negative by your parents and by society, and most of the values you learned and lived out during your upbringing.

 The conscience emerges over time as you absorb information about what is considered right and wrong by your caregivers, your peers, and the culture in which you live.
 Our conscious, on the other hand, is our awareness of ourselves and the world around us.